Degrees in Human Services

 Human services training often comes from a socioecological perspective that helps you make cross-disciplinary connections that specialists might miss.
 That is particularly true at the level of policy and advocacy.
 You can’t afford to lose sight of the conditions on the ground, in the community, when you are lobbying for new laws or funding.

-With a degree in human services, you get the kind of general education that lets you accomplish all of that and more.
+That kind of general education lets you accomplish all of that and more.

 What Skills Will You Learn With a Degree in Human Services?